nkitanov/iaq_board/README.md

 - *How to connect to WiFi?*

 After 1 minute of unsuccessful WiFi connection attempts, the microcontroller will start a WiFi hotspot with name `iaq_device` and password `12345678`.
 When you connect to the fallback network, the web interface should open automatically (see also login to network notifications).
 If that does not work, you can also navigate to http://192.168.4.1/ manually in your browser.
-Then type name and password of your wifi hotspot, click save and MCU will restart and try to connect to the provided network.
+Then type name and password of your local wifi hotspot, click save and MCU will restart and try to connect to the provided network.
 Additionally from this captive portal you can upload a new firmware.

-- *How to add in Home Assistant?*
+- *How to add it in Home Assistant?*

 If you have Home Assistant you have to [install the ESPHome addon](https://esphome.io/guides/getting_started_hassio.html), and after that [add the device](https://esphome.io/components/api.html).
 All sensors, switches, LEDs will appear automatically as entities in Home Assistant.
 Then you can add them on the dashboard, here is one of my devices added on Home Assistant dashboard with all data from it.
-You can control LED2 and on the bottom is the switch slider for calibration of the CO2 sensor:
+LED2 can be controlled (on, off, color) from home assistant and on the bottom is the switch slider for calibration of the CO2 sensor:

 ![](images/hass.png)